GiPHouse/Website/README.md

 It is possible for users to register multiple times.
 For example, if a user wants to follow a course in the fall semester and a different course in the spring semester.
 However, users cannot register multiple times within the same semester.

+There is no built-in support for directors (which will look like registrations that are not appointed to a project).

 ### Questionnaires
 During the courses, the students need to fill out surveys about the course, their project progress and their team.
 Admin users are able to create questionnaires and view submission by students in the backend.